bigmosi/React-Todo-App/README.md

 - CSS3
 - React JS

-## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 -Install operating system that best work for you.
 -Install the latest version of node.